-The ACC project came as a result of an extensive planning process that was led by Luma Sidani Kronfol, the chief planning officer for the medical complex as part of the realization of AUBMC’s 2020 Vision which was launched in 2010.
+The Daniel ACC project came as a result of an extensive planning process that was led by Luma Sidani Kronfol, the chief planning officer for the medical complex as part of the realization of AUBMC’s 2020 Vision which was launched in 2010.
 This helped in setting the platform for the realization and implementation of AUB’s Vision on Health, “Health 2025” that builds on the recognized excellence of many units engaging in health across AUB, especially the core health units: Medicine, Public Health, Nutrition and Nursing, as well as AUBMC among others.

 A lot of planning had to be done internally before the beginning of the design: the project governance, organizational structure, data, projections and work flows.
 Teams and work groups from AUBMC were formed with defined tasks and deliverables, to support the Program and Conceptual Design phase of the project that started in January 2012 and continued for 13 months.